freezed 3.0.4 copy "freezed: ^3.0.4" to clipboard

 }

-If using Dart 2, you can use also use the legacy pattern matching utilities generated by Freezed to inspect the content of our object.
-You could also using is/as to cast an Example variable into either a Person or a City, but this is heavily discouraged.
+You could also use is/as to cast an Example variable into either a Person or a City, but this is heavily discouraged.
 Use one of the other two options.

 @freezed